Are Alaska Inmate Records Public Information?

 Inmates in Alaska prisons can receive money from family and friends by mail.
 Personal checks are not allowed.
-So, money orders or cashier's checks sent must be properly filled with the inmate's full name and identification number.
+So, money orders or cashier's checks must be properly filled with the inmate's full name and identification number.
 There is a 10-day hold on money orders and cashier's checks before the funds are deposited in the inmate's account.

 Checks are only accepted if they are certified or issued by the State of Alaska, the U.S. Government, Corporate Dividends, refunds from vendors, postal money orders, certified checks, or payroll checks.
 An inmate may be able to disburse up to $250 to persons on the outside with the approval of the Superintendent.

-How to Visit Inmates in Alaska Prisons
+How to Get Approved to Visit an Inmate in Alaska Prisons and Jails

 All prospective visitors to Alaska prisons must be approved to visit, and their names must appear on the inmate's approved visitor list.
 Generally, to obtain approval, the inmate must mail a visitor's application form to the prospective visitor.
 Then, the intending visitor must complete the application form, mail it back to the specific facility, and wait for approval.